-My research addresses the challenges along with human energy use and its environment and climate impacts from the interdisciplinary perspectives of energy economics, modeling, technology, case studies and policy analysis.
+My research addresses the challenges along with human energy use and its environment and climate impacts from the interdisciplinary perspectives of modeling, economics, technology, case studies and policy analysis.
 I'd like to bring the new economic thinking into my research, which to me is about human happiness and earth sustainability, and the reflection of the limits that “conventional” economic thinking in addressing the pressing challenges to achieve these two fundamental goals of the human being.
-I'm focusing on the developing world with special interests in China, given China's energy and environment challenges in its greatest socio-economic transition, and China’s growing impact to and rising role in global sustainability in the twenty-first century.

 The Roadmap to Achieve High Penetration of Renewables and Low Carbon Power Supply in China